Infrastructure

 The solar photovoltaic (PV) plant will be set on 80 hectares of land.

-KenGen is set to begin construction of a 42.5MW solar plant at Seven Forks early next year, funded by Sh8.4 billion from the French Development Agency (FDA).
+KenGen is set to begin construction of a 42.5MW solar plant at Seven Forks early next year, funded by the French Development Agency (AFD) to the tune of Sh8.4 billion.

 The solar photovoltaic (PV) plant is expected to diversify the company’s revenues while optimising space around its existing hydropower projects for additional value.